 Examples of Finding Aids

-Agency history or overview
+Agency history or overview:

-: Usually includes a summary of an agency's statutory responsibility, mission, structure, function and programs from its creation to present or to its dissolution.
+A summary of an agency's statutory responsibility, mission, structure, function and programs from its creation to present or to its dissolution.

-Scope and content notes
+Scope and content notes:

-: An overview of the record group that summarizes the major types of records, date spans and size
+Overview of the record group that summarizes the major types of records, date spans and size

-and highlights noteworthy or problematic records.
+and highlights noteworthy records.